Decentralized Learning for Channel Allocation in IoT Networks over Unlicensed Bandwidth as a Contextual Multi-player Multi-armed Bandit Game: Related Work

 \subsection{Channel Access Mechanisms for IoT Networks}

-The reservation-based MAC protocols, such as the canonical F/T/C-DMA or OFDMA schemes, face a critical issue of poor scalability in IoT networks.
-For these protocols, coordination over a dedicated feedback/control channel by the Access Points (APs) in a cellular infrastructure (e.g., the uplink resource allocation by eNBs in 3GPP NB-IoT networks~\cite{8664581}) is also necessary.
-On the other hand, the contention-based protocols, e.g., ALOHA and CSMA/CA, face the issue of inefficiency for large-scale M2M networks.
+The reservation-based MAC protocols, such as the canonical F/T/C-DMA or OFDMA schemes, are able to achieve deterministic Quality of Service (QoS).
+However, the need of coordination over a dedicated feedback/control channel by the Access Points (APs) (e.g.,~\cite{8664581}) limits their deployment to those scenarios in a cellular infrastructure.
+Comparatively, the contention-based protocols, e.g., ALOHA and CSMA/CA, are able to support larger scale M2M networks but face the issue of providing only opportunistic QoS guarantee.
 As a result, the hybrid MAC scheme is studied by a number of works in the literature~\cite{6762845,hegazy2017efficient} when a centralized coordinator (e.g., AP) is available in the IoT network.
 The hybrid MAC schemes are featured by the aggregation of the contention-based and the reservation-based protocols.
 They allow the network to guarantee fairness among contending users with ALOHA/CSMA-like schemes.
 The rate efficiency is then provided with pre-allocated orthogonal resources (e.g., time slots or sub-carriers) to a selected group of devices that win the resource request contention.